Spreading dynamics of an infection in a growing population: Numerical and analytical results for the simplified model

 which yields the dispersion relation

 \Cref{dispersion} has the minimal point $[\lambda,~c]=[\lambda_0,~c_0]$, with $\lambda_0=c_0/2$, see~\cref{fig:2}a, upper curve.
-We might therefore expect the infected cell wave to travel at speed $c_0$, in contradiction to the numerics and our previous analysis.
-This failure is surprising, since \cref{infected cell_unscaled} has the standard linearized FKPP form and the initial conditions are sufficiently steep.
-The solution lies with the phage dispersion relation, which is given instead by the lower curve $\bar{c}(\lambda)$ in~\cref{fig:2}a, i.e., by~\cref{eq: dispersion c_-} (to show this rearrange \cref{eq: p approx} to substitute for $q$ in \cref{subeq:MODEL_nondim}b).
-Although the infected wave is stable for $\lambda\leq\lambda_0$, the phage wave is only stable for $\lambda\leq\lambda_-$, see~\cref{fig:2}a.
-In the standard FKPP analysis the wave is selected that has the maximum stable steepness; in our coupled system the selected wave has the maximum steepness that is stable for \emph{both} populations, which is $\lambda_-$ here.
+We might therefore expect the infected wave to travel at speed $c_0$, in contradiction to the numerics and our previous analysis.
+This failure is at first surprising, since \cref{infected cell_unscaled} has the standard linearized FKPP form.
+However, we must also examine the phage wave.
+If we apply the same analysis to the phage population by rearranging \cref{eq:p_eqm} to substitute for $q$ in \cref{subeq:MODEL_nondim}b we see that the phage dispersion relation is given by the lower curve $\bar{c}(\lambda)$ in~\cref{fig:2}a, i.e., by~\cref{eq: dispersion c_-}, which does have minimal speed $c_-$ and critical steepness $\lambda_-$, in agreement with our previous analysis.
+Then, if we take the form of the phage wave at the wavefront, $p\propto e^{-\lambda_- x}$, and insert this into~\cref{eq:p_eqm} we obtain $q\sim sp/(n\gamma)\propto e^{\mu_s t}e^{-\lambda_- x}$ for the infected population, exhibiting the same shallow decay, $\sim e^{-\lambda_-x}$, as the phage front.
+Hence, this imposes a steepness $\lambda_-$ on the infected wave, and calculating the wavespeed from~\cref{dispersion} gives $c(\lambda_-)=c_+$ in agreement with our previous calculations.
+This is represented graphically in~\cref{fig:2}a.